 But wait, all we talked about was weight loss.
 Can increasing NEAT activities help in disease prevention too?
 If yes, how?

-A lot of severe health risks arrive when you become sedentary and spend more time lounging on your couch.
+Many severe health risks arrive when you become sedentary and spend more time lounging on your couch.
 Being sedentary for a while is another thing, but not pushing yourself for everyday tasks is a lifestyle.
 And once you are addicted to doing nothing.
 Bang!
-You’re hit by a lot of diseases, including Cardiac problems, metabolic syndromes, thrombosis, and embolisms and not to forget – Obesity.
+You’re hit by many diseases, including Cardiac problems, metabolic syndromes, thrombosis, and embolism, and not to forget – Obesity.

 So, incorporating natural activities in your daily life will save you from a lot of health risks and disease, eventually making you fit and healthy.

 In 2014, research was started to study the role of NEAT in human obesity, which suggested that the number of calories burned by NEAT carries from person to person.
-This pretty much explains the fact that some people lose less weight and some lose more weight, with the same workout.
+This explains that some people lose less weight, and some lose more weight with the same workout.